mcd500/teep-device/tiny-tam/README.md

 ## File structures

-The "Fake TAM" is a node.js application that listens on port 3000
+The "Tiny TAM" is a node.js application that listens on port 3000

 | File name | Function |
 |-----------|----------|